 The whistleblower case was swiftly followed by thousands of veterans who filed lawsuits against 3M for hearing damage.
 The first few trials occurred in 2021, and the verdicts and settlements have been mixed so far; some veterans have won their product liability cases against 3M, while others have ruled in favor of the manufacturer.

-In December 2021, $22.5 million was awarded to a veteran who used Combat Grade earplugs V.2 for eight years and suffered tinnitus and hearing loss during that time.
+In December 2021, $22.5 million was awarded to a veteran who used Combat Arms Earplugs V.2 for eight years and suffered tinnitus and hearing loss during that time.
 The settlement was the largest of its kind to date but was quickly surpassed at the end of January 2022.
 Two veterans were awarded $110 million, crushing the previous high.
 Both men used 3M’s earplugs during training and while deployed and claimed the product caused their hearing injuries due to a faulty design and inadequate instructions.
 A few other multi-million-dollar settlements were awarded last year, including $13 million in November.

 While there’s been an upward trend of settlement amounts since the first trial, the manufacturer has continually maintained they were unaware of the design issue and that their earplugs were safe.
 With many more trials pending, 3M Company’s reputation and financial stability are at risk of crumbling.